demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

         - User Profile
 	    - IAM - Sync User

-	    You may add the following incident types if you would like to display the new field in the incident layout (the new fields will be shown regardless in the User Profile indicator).
+	    You can add the following incident types if you would like to display the new field in the incident layout (the new fields will be shown regardless in the User Profile indicator).
 	    - IAM - New Hire
 	    - IAM - Update User
 	    - IAM - Terminate User